Action Scenes #

 - Make one roll

 Then, the opposing side takes a turn.
 However, only players roll dice.
-Whenever other characters or enemies act, the GM imposes a roll on one or more players.
-A member of a side cannot take another turn until all members of that side have taken a turn.
+Whenever other characters or opponents act, the GM imposes a roll on one or more players.

 Combat #